gardener/documentation/website/blog/2024/04-18-SpinKube-Gardener-Shoot-Cluster.md

 ## Deploy the Spin Operator

-As a first step we will install the Spin Operator Custom Resource Definitions and the Runtime Class need by  `wasmtime-spin-v2`.
+As a first step, we will install the Spin Operator Custom Resource Definitions and the Runtime Class needed by `wasmtime-spin-v2`.

 ```bash
 # Install Spin Operator CRDs